SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Related Work

-\textbf{Active learning} methdologies were recently reviewed by \citet{Settles2009}.
-In the healthcare domain, \citet{Gong2019} propose to acquire instances from an electronic health record (EHR) database using a Bayesian deep latent Gaussian model to improve mortality prediction. \citet{Smailagic2018, Smailagic2019} acquire unannotated medical images by measuring their distance in a latent space to images in the training set.
-The work of \citet{Wang2019} is similar to ours in that they focus on the electrocardiogram (ECG). \citet{Gal} adopt BALD \citep{Houlsby2011} in the context of Monte Carlo Dropout to acquire datapoints that maximize the Jensen-Shannon divergence (JSD) across MC samples.
-Previous work attempts to learn from multiple or imperfect oracles \citep{Dekel2012,Zhang2015,Sinha2019}.
-For example, \cite{Urner2012} propose choosing the oracle that should label a particular instance.
-Unlike our approach, they do not explore independence from an oracle. \cite{Yan2016} consider oracle abstention in an AL setting.
-Instead, we place the decision of abstention under the control of the learner.
-To the best of our knowledge, previous work, in contrast to ours, has assumed the existence of an oracle and has not explored a dynamic oracle selection strategy.
+Previous work attempts to learn from multiple or imperfect oracles \cite{Dekel2012,Zhang2015,Sinha2019}.
+For example, Urner \textit{et al.} \cite{Urner2012} identify a suitable oracle to label a particular instance.
+In contrast to our work, they do not explore the independence of a learner from an oracle.
+Although \citet{Yan2016} consider oracle abstention, we place the decision of abstention under the control of the learner.
+To the best of our knowledge, we are the first to explore a dynamic oracle selection strategy in the context of cardiac signals.